BerndHagen/Medio-Universal-Downloader/README.md

 Multiple payment methods are accepted including Card, Klarna, EPS, Bancontact and iDEAL.
 Since licenses are digital products, refunds are generally **not available** once the key has been delivered.
 However, if you encounter any issues during the activation process, please don't hesitate to reach out for assistance.

-## Data Collection and Account Management
+## Data Collection and Automatic Profile System

-Medio collects account data to improve your experience and sync settings across devices.
-When you first launch the software, an account is automatically created.
-The data collected includes:
+Medio uses an automatic, registration-free profile system to enhance your experience and sync settings across devices. **No manual account creation is required** – everything happens automatically in the background.

+### How It Works

+**First Launch:**
+- When you first start Medio, a unique profile is automatically created
+- Your device is securely identified without requiring any personal information
+- No usernames, passwords, or email addresses are needed

+**Data Storage:**
+- Your profile data is securely stored in Medio's cloud database
+- This includes settings, preferences, download history, and license status
+- All data is protected and linked to your unique profile

+**Cross-Device Sync (Premium/Ultimate):**
+- When you activate a license key, it becomes linked to your profile
+- Enter the same license key on another device to access your complete profile
+- This syncs your download history, settings, statistics, and license status seamlessly

+### Collected Profile Data

+Your profile includes:

 - Personal settings and preferences
 - Selected avatar and profile customizations
-- Account creation date and activity metrics
+- Profile creation date and activity metrics
 - Experience points and current level
 - Total megabytes downloaded
 - Total number of audio and video files downloaded
-- Download history such as titles and dates (**only if “Track and save downloads in history” is enabled in Advanced Settings**)
+- Download history such as titles, dates and links (**only if "Track and save downloads in history" is enabled in Advanced Settings**)
 - Remaining downloads for trial license users
 - Current license status (Basic, Premium or Ultimate)

-**Note:** Your account data is used **solely** for synchronization and feature access.
-No personal data is shared with third parties.
+**Privacy Note:** Your profile data is used solely for synchronization and feature access.
+No personal identifying information is collected, and data is not shared with third parties.
 Individual download history entries can be deleted via the context menu.

-## Key Activation and Data Sync
+## License Key Activation and Profile Synchronization

-Once you purchase and redeem a key in the Settings tab under **Key Activation**, it can always retrieve your latest account data from Medio's database.
-This includes your complete download history, settings, profile customizations, experience points, statistics and license status, keeping everything synchronized across sessions and devices when using Premium or Ultimate licenses.
+Your license key serves as both a feature unlock and a profile synchronization tool:

+**How License Keys Work:**
+- Each license key is permanently linked to your profile upon first activation
+- Use the same key on multiple devices to access your synchronized profile data
+- Entering your key on a new device instantly retrieves your complete profile
+- Includes download history, settings, customizations, and statistics

+**Profile Retention Policy:**
-- **Basic License** accounts are automatically deleted after **180 days** of inactivity to maintain database efficiency.
+- **Basic License:** Profiles inactive for **180 days** are automatically removed to maintain database efficiency
-- **Premium** and **Ultimate License** users are **exempt from this time limit** and can maintain their accounts indefinitely.

-**Note:** Once an account is deleted, it **cannot be restored**.
+- **Premium/Ultimate License:** Profiles are maintained indefinitely with no time restrictions

+**Important:** Deleted profiles cannot be restored.
 All associated data is permanently removed.

 ## **Free Trial License Key**